wangyinfeng/cmd_handbook/tcpdump.md

 ```
 > "packets dropped by kernel" (this is the number of packets that were dropped, due to a lack of buffer space, by the packet capture mechanism in the OS on which tcpdump is running, if the OS reports that information to applications; if not, it will be reported as 0).

+Set the buffer size with `tcpdump -B 4096`, the unit is KB.